 Last year, Mark Zuckerberg pledged to provide end-to-end encryption in Facebook Messenger and all its apps by default, however, it has since been revealed that it will take years to achieve.
 This means unless users of the app shift to only using ‘secret conversations’, they will remain using basic encryption.
 By default, Messenger stores encryption keys locally in between a user sending a message and it reaching the recipient, meaning that someone with the know-how to intercept this, whilst not simple in itself, can breach data and steal sensitive information.
 Could your organization risk for this to happen?

 At Adeya, we are concerned that with many organizations using Facebook Messenger, unnecessary risks are being taken.
 If you have employees working remotely using the platform to communicate and collaborate, there is a real risk to data protection and privacy due to not using end-to-end encryption that data is not as secure as it should be.
 That’s why we have spent many years developing and working alongside our clients globally helping them to take advantage of the highest levels of protection we offer.
 Using AES-256 end-to-end encryption, you can fully implement our platform to share files, communicate securely via messaging, voice and secure video conferencing, as well as help your teams easily collaborate.

 Get in touch and find out how our approach to securing your data and privacy leaves no room for risks, with default end-to-end encryption implemented from day one.
-Book a Demo today.
+Request invite today.